bUnit-dev/bUnit/docs/site/docs/test-doubles/faking-auth.md

 ### Authentication Types

-To specify one or more authenticaty type for the authenticated and authorized user, do the following:
+To specify one or more authentication types for the authenticated and authorized user, do the following:

 [!code-csharp[UserRightsTest.cs](../../../samples/tests/xunit/UserRightsTest.cs?start=153&end=166&highlight=5)]